 - ARC Innovators was launched in 2012 with the vision of extending the arc of public service to experienced professionals and connecting them with skills-based pro bono project opportunities in the nonprofit sector.
 The volunteers Apply expertise, Renew commitment and Create change.

-Project 55 and ARC Innovators provide the exceptional and passionate talent nonprofits so desperately need.
-Our Emerging Leaders program, meanwhile, provides those talented professionals working in the sector the skills they need to succeed.
+Princeton Project 55 and ARC Innovators provide the exceptional and passionate talent nonprofits so desperately need.
+Our Emerging Leaders program, meanwhile, provides those talented professionals working in the sector with the skills they need to succeed.
 Working together, leveraging the networks created by these programs, and developing and sustaining a pipeline of effective leaders in the nonprofit sector will, we believe, lead to surprisingly powerful results.